-1.4.4 Line Output (XLR and 1⁄4" TRS)
+1.4.3 Line Output (XLR)

 The output signal from your preamp comes from here.
-You can use either the XLR output or the 1/4" output.
-The output signal is line level, not mic level, so patching it into a mic pre-amp afterwards is unnecessary and probably will just cause problems.
+If you are connecting your preamp to a patch bay on a console instead of a line XLR input on another piece of gear, you will want to purchase (or make) a female XLR to male 1⁄4" TRS adaptor cable if your patch bay has TRS inputs.
+The output signal is line level, not mic level, so patching it into a mic pre-amp afterwards is unnecessary and may cause problems.

-1.4.5 Power Supply Connection
+1.4.4 Power supply Connection